Saturday, February 26. 2011

 The Electronic Frontier Foundation is running a fascinating project called the SSL Observatory.
 What they basically do is quite simple: They collected all SSL certificates they could get via https (by scanning all possible IPs), put them in a database and made statistics with them.

-talk at the 27C3 - it's worth it.
+For an introduction, watch their talk at the 27C3 - it's worth it.
 For example, they found a couple of "Extended Validation"-Certificates that clearly violated the rules for extended validation, including one 512-bit EV-certificate.

 The great thing is: They provide the full mysql database for download.
 I took the time to import the thing locally and am now able to run my own queries against it.